Updated: May 2026

 Build your own tools where it matters.
 We didn't find a CRM that worked for us, so we built our own lead dashboard.
 We didn't find a release management tool that eliminated coordination, so we built our own.
 You don't need to build everything, but you need to build the things that define your operational advantage.

 Treat operational efficiency as a competitive moat.
 Every hour your team spends on coordination overhead is an hour they're not spending on product, customers, or strategy.
 If you can operate with 70% less overhead than your competitors, you can move faster, ship more, and scale leaner.
 That's not a nice-to-have.
 That's a structural advantage.
+If you want the practical framework, here's how to build an AI-native company from the ground up.

 Show, don't tell.
 The best way to prove your product thesis is to use your own tools to run your company.
 If you're building AI-native products, your operations should be AI-native.
 If you're building workflow automation, your workflows should be automated.
 The product and the practice should be inseparable.